PeterKellett/project-4/README.md

 [Full project set up procedure](https://github.com/PeterKellett/project-4/blob/master/PROJECTSETUP.md)

 ## Credits
-[W3Schools.com](https://www.w3schools.com/w3css/w3css_sidebar.asp) for the functionality of the sidebar menu.
-Styling of the sidebar was carried out by me.
+[W3Schools.com](https://www.w3schools.com/w3css/w3css_sidebar.asp) for some of the functionality of the sidebar menu.
+Styling of the sidebar was carried out by me the site developer.
 [ckz8780](https://github.com/ckz8780) from Code Institute course tutorials for the product quantity functionality and styling.
 [codepen](https://codepen.io/vsync/pen/frudD) for the expandable textarea used in the reviews models.